 Large print guides are available from the Welcome Desk.

 Visitors with dementia

 Bath Abbey is working towards being Dementia Friendly.
 The Abbey is a member of the Bath and North East Somerset Dementia Action Alliance and some of our staff and volunteers have attended Dementia Friends information sessions.
-Bath Abbey's Dementia Champion is Sarah Fielding, Visitor Services Manager.
+Bath Abbey's Dementia Champion is Sarah Fielding, Head of Visitor Experience.
 You can contact Sarah at [email protected] or by calling 01225 303315.